neothXT/Snowdrop/README.md

 ### Service Declaration

-Creating network services with Netty is really easy.
+Creating network services with Snowdrop is really easy.
 Just declare a protocol along with its functions.

 ```Swift
 @Service(url: "https://my-endpoint.com")